verybadsoldier/Duplicati.BackupExplorer/README.md

 3. Navigate to your Duplicati database files.
     * **Windows:** `%USERPROFILE%\AppData\Local\Duplicati`
     * **Linux:** `~/.config/Duplicati`
 4. Select one of the randomly named `.sqlite` files.
-Each of these files represents one of your Duplicati backup jobs. **Do not** select `Duplicati-server.sqlite`.
+Each of these files represents one of your Duplicati backup jobs. **Do not** select `Duplicati-server.sqlite`, as it is an internal database and does not contain backup data.

 ### 2. Exploring Backups